Orinoco & Bungo

 - Bungo (bossy and excitable)

-These characters bring up fond and nostalgic memories of my childhood and the joy bought to me by the show at the age of around 4 years old.
-Orinoco was my favourite childhood character so my store name and ethos was born.
-Welcome to Orinoco & Bungo……!
+These characters bring up fond and nostalgic memories of Jay’s childhood and the joy bought to her by the show at the age of around 4 years old.
+Orinoco was her favourite childhood toy and tv character so her store/ salon was aptly named Orinoco + Bungo……!

 The Wombles found their place in history books in the 1970’s as furry cute critters terribly afraid of humans that scurried away into their earth burrow after taking humans rubbish from Wimbledon Common and re-inventing human rubbish into new products.
 This theme of reinventing human waste makes the show even more profound given the state of our earth some 50 years later.
-In today’s throw-away society the meaning of originality in art and personal style really resonates with me.
+In today’s throw-away society the meaning of originality in art and personal style really resonates with Jay.
 Original style & art holds its place in the history books much like movies and TV shows like The Wombles.
-Picture your hair style from the 1980’s and although we might cringe a little, I am sure a smile quickly replaces that frown, as fond and nostalgic memories link your hairstyle to your past, as does that music poster in your teenage bedroom or your first fold out record cover from the 1970’s….!
+If you picture your hair style from the 1980’s and although you might cringe a little, that look does foster fond and nostalgic memories as you link your hairstyle to your past.
+Or how about that music poster in your teenage bedroom or your first fold out record cover from the 1970’s….!

 Our art and hair creations take cues and inspiration from past eras, music, fashion and the popular culture.
-The shop pays homage to these themes adorned by my own pop art style artwork.
-Visit my creative hub and add some artistc flair to your life with our innovative signature style…
+The shop pays homage to these themes adorned by Jay’s own pop art style artwork.
+Visit her creative hub and add some artistc flair to your life with her innovative signature style in both art and hair design.